rahulsahani1137/LeetCode-Solutions/README.md

   Because light attracts bugs!

 - **Why do Java developers wear glasses?**
-  Because they donât see sharp.
+  Because they donÃ¢ÂÂt see sharp.

 - **How many programmers does it take to change a light bulb?**
-  None, thatâs a hardware problem!
+  None, thatÃ¢ÂÂs a hardware problem!

 ---